NLeSC/xtas/README.rst

 Distributed text analysis suite based on Celery.

-Copyright University of Amsterdam and Netherlands eScience Center, distributed under the Apache License (see LICENSE.txt for details).
+Copyright University of Amsterdam, Netherlands eScience Center and contributors, distributed under the Apache License (see LICENSE.txt).

 Installation